 - A. For Audiology students in their first 3 years, clinical experience obtained through courses other than SHS 6843, as a stipend requirement, or as part of an employment contract will not generally be counted toward the total required clinical hours.
 The exception to this rule will be in the case of a stipend recipient who is enrolled in 6843, and the Clinic Committee deems the assignment acceptable.
 Only those hours consistent with credit obtained through the 6843 assignment will be counted.
 A student receiving a stipend from a practicum site and desiring to accrue clinical hours while working at the site is required to be enrolled in 6843. - B. Potential practicum sites are vetted by the OSU SLHC Audiology Coordinator using the Audiology Clinical Training Site Questionnaire and the Preceptor Date Form (see Appendix).
 These are stored in the Coordinator's office in individual clinical placement site folders.
 The Preceptor Data Forms are used to ensure each preceptor holds a valid Ohio audiology license and to confirm their level of experience in the field.
 The Audiology Clinical Training Site Questionnaire is used to determine the types of diagnostic procedures, treatment procedures, and the possible populations seen at a clinical site.
-An Affiliation Agreement is signed by the University and the director of the clinical facility to designate responsibilities of the university and the outside clinical facility.
-The Coordinator reviews the students CF06 (form name) at the end of the semester to ensure the experience documented met expectations.
+An Affiliation Agreement is signed by the University and the director of the clinical facility to designate responsibilities of the university and the semester to ensure the experience documented met expectations.
 Each student completes a Preceptor Evaluation Form evaluating the individual preceptor and sharing positives and negatives of the clinical placement.
-The Coordinator reviews the Preceptor Evaluation Forms at the end of each semester to determine if that site will continue to be used as an outside clinical rotation. - C. For 4th year students in Audiology, the preceptorship/externship may be a paid experience.
+The Coordinator reviews the Preceptor Evaluation Forms at the end of each semester to help determine their ongoing role in our clinical education program. - C. For 4th year students in Audiology, the preceptorship/externship may be a paid experience.
 However, this is arranged in conjunction with the 4th year placement made by the Clinic Director, who is the 4th year placement coordinator, and initially NOT directly negotiated by the student.
 The student may be asked to sign an employment agreement with the site as the placement is negotiated.
 Stipend/payment arrangements will be made in conjunction with the University, the student, and the 4th year site(s).
 All students in a 4th year placement must enroll in 3-credits of SHS 8943 each term.